-- Behaviour can change and that every child can be successful. - Praising and a system of rewards are more likely to change behaviour than blaming and punishing.
-Using a positive system of rewards will increase children's self-esteem and thus help them to achieve more. - Celebrating success helps children to achieve more. - Being aware of each child's needs and their individual circumstances helps us to act in the fairest way.
-We always consider the safety of other children and minimise disruption while helping children acquire self-discipline. - Reinforcing good behaviour helps our children feel good about themselves.
+- Behaviour can change and that every child can be successful. - Praising and reward systems are more likely to change behaviour than blaming children and sanctioning them.
+Using a positive system of rewards and celebrating success will increase children's self-esteem and thus help them to achieve more. - Being aware of each child's needs and their individual circumstances helps us to act in the fairest way.
+We always consider the safety of other children and minimise disruption while helping children acquire self-discipline.